-Prior to the beginning of each school year, each local board of education shall identify all reports, including local school required reports, that are required at the local level for the school year year and shall, to the maximum extent possible, eliminate any duplicate or obsolete reporting requirements.
+Prior to the beginning of each school year, each local board of education shall identify all reports, including local school required reports, that are required at the local level for the school year. year and shall, to the maximum extent possible, eliminate any duplicate or obsolete reporting requirements.
 No additional reports shall be required at the local level after the beginning of the school year without the prior approval of the local board of education.

-Each local board of education shall appoint a person or establish a paperwork control committee to monitor all reports and other paperwork produced by or required by the central office, as requested by the committee or appointed person."
+Each local board of education shall appoint a person or establish a paperwork control committee to monitor all reports and other paperwork produced by or required by the central office."